 Medicaid Postpartum Coverage Extension Tracker

-Medicaid covers almost half of births in the U.S., and federal law requires that pregnancy-related Medicaid coverage last through 60 days postpartum.
-After that period, some may qualify for Medicaid through another pathway, but others may not qualify, particularly in non-expansion states.
+The Medicaid program finances about 4 in 10 births in the U.S. Federal law requires states to provide pregnancy-related Medicaid coverage through 60 days postpartum.
+After that period, some postpartum individuals may qualify for Medicaid through another pathway, but others may lose coverage, particularly in non-expansion states.
 To help improve maternal health and coverage stability and to help address racial disparities in maternal health, a provision in the American Rescue Plan Act of 2021 gives states a new option to extend Medicaid postpartum coverage to 12 months via a state plan amendment (SPA).
-This new option takes effect on April 1, 2022 and is available to states for five years; however, the option was made permanent by the Consolidated Appropriations Act 2023.
+This new option took effect on April 1, 2022 and is available to states for five years; however, the option was made permanent by the Consolidated Appropriations Act 2023.
 The Centers for Medicare and Medicaid Services (CMS) released guidance on December 7, 2021 on how states can implement this new option.